farmachine/spyglass/replit.md

 3. Schema stored in relational database structure
 4. Frontend provides real-time validation and editing

-### Document Processing Flow (Planned)
+### Document Processing Flow (Implemented)
-1. User uploads documents through drag-and-drop interface
+1. User uploads documents through drag-and-drop interface with file validation
-2. Creates extraction session linked to project
+2. Creates extraction session with metadata and configuration
-3. AI processes documents using configured schema
+3. System simulates AI processing workflow with progress indicators
-4. Results stored and displayed for review/editing
+4. Results stored in database and displayed in All Data section
-5. User can verify and save final dataset
+5. Session status tracking from in_progress to verified/completed

 ## External Dependencies